 So, we’ve established that office hours during weekdays (especially the middle of the week) makes for a good posting time on LinkedIn.
 We’ve also established the time zone that suggests the optimal time to post (Eastern Standard Time).

 Next, let’s look at Twitter.
-The micro-blogging platform is used during work and at home.
+The micro-blogging site is used during work and at home.
 Here are the key demographics of its users – as you can see, people predominately in the age group of 18-49 use the platform.